vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 # How to troubleshoot?

-**Important: If you came here since you can't get Armbian running on your board please keep in mind that in 95 percent of all cases it's either a faulty/fraud/counterfeit SD card or an insufficient power supply that's causing these sorts of _doesn't work_ issues!**
+**Important: If you came here since you can't get Armbian running on your board, please keep in mind that, in 95 percent of all cases, it's either a faulty/fraudulent/counterfeit SD card or an insufficient power supply that's causing these sorts of _doesn't work_ issues!**

-If you broke the system you can try to get in this way.
-You have to get to u-boot command prompt, using either a serial adapter or monitor and usb keyboard (USB support in u-boot currently not enabled on all H3 boards).
+If you broke the system, you can try to get in this way.
+You have to get to U-Boot command prompt, using either a serial adapter or monitor and usb keyboard (USB support in U-Boot currently not enabled on all H3 boards).

-After switching power on or rebooting, when u-boot loads up, press some key on the keyboard (or send some key presses via terminal) to abort default boot sequence and get to the command prompt:
+After switching power on or rebooting, when U-Boot loads up, press some key on the keyboard (or send some key presses via terminal) to abort default boot sequence and get to the command prompt:

 	U-Boot SPL 2015.07-dirty (Oct 01 2015 - 15:05:21)
 	...